Catex Token Price Tops $0.0018 on Major Exchanges (CATT)

-Catex Token (CURRENCY:CATT) traded 2.3% lower against the US dollar during the 24-hour period ending at 19:00 PM ET on September 29th.
-Catex Token has a total market capitalization of $1.35 million and approximately $7,236.00 worth of Catex Token was traded on exchanges in the last 24 hours.
-In the last week, Catex Token has traded up 11.9% against the US dollar.
-One Catex Token coin can now be bought for $0.0018 or 0.00000004 BTC on major cryptocurrency exchanges.
+Catex Token (CURRENCY:CATT) traded 0.4% higher against the U.S. dollar during the 24 hour period ending at 19:00 PM ET on September 30th.
+One Catex Token coin can currently be purchased for about $0.0018 or 0.00000004 BTC on major cryptocurrency exchanges.
+Catex Token has a market capitalization of $1.35 million and approximately $3,799.00 worth of Catex Token was traded on exchanges in the last 24 hours.
+Over the last week, Catex Token has traded up 10.5% against the U.S. dollar.

 - Polygon (MATIC) traded 3.5% lower against the dollar and now trades at $1.10 or 0.00002575 BTC.